Zaederx/PatientHealthRewrite/README.md

 # Patient's Health WebApp
 Based off of something I started for a university project in my final year that was not fully completed.

+It's an app to allow patient's to view prescriptions and book request appointments online as well as allow admin and doctors to manage patient information and appointments.

 See site at [link](https://patient-health-app.herokuapp.com)

 <!-- Also be sure to see